jkwan14/jkwan14.github.io/projects.md

     <img src="{{ '/assets/img/wastenot.png' | relative_url }}" alt="WasteNot screenshot" width="100%">
   </a>
   <h2>WasteNot</h2>
-  <p>A full-stack web app that helps reduce food waste by tracking ingredients and suggesting recipes</p>
+  <p>Full-stack web app that helps reduce food waste by tracking ingredients and expiration dates, then suggesting recipes with data from the Spoonacular API.
+Built with React, FastAPI, and PostgreSQL, deployed on Render</p>
   <p><strong>Stack:</strong> React • FastAPI • PostgreSQL</p>
   <ul>
     <li>Designed and implemented a PostgreSQL database schema to store user ingredients and expiration dates</li>